 Then, dig into return requests to learn if you need to make improvements to your inventory management, logistics, or elsewhere in your supply chain.

 RichCommerce makes it easy to look under the hood and understand how to streamline your returns management operations.
 With tools and analytics to help you be proactive about your return rate, RichCommerce partners with Shopify merchants of all sizes.
-Get a 14-day free trial to try RichCommerce for yourself.
+Get a 14-day free trial to try RichCommerce for yourself by clicking on the button down below.